mikwoe/LTX_server/README.md

 The input script 'sw\ltu_trigger.php' will automatically remove older data.
 Change e.g. to "365\n100000" to allow only the last 365 days or max.
 100000 lines per device.
 The file 'quota_days.dat' my be set to individual values per logger at any time.

-Optionally enable '//define ("MAXUPLMEM", 50000);': By default max.
-20k are uploaded for files with Autosync (e.g. logger data) per transmission.
+LTX Microcloud adapts maximum upload size for files with Autosync (e.g. logger data) to Network speed (2G/LTE-M is faster than LTE-NB).
+Set the 2 defines() for "MAXM_2GM"/"MAXM_NB".
+Default 20k/5k Bytes.
 For are transmission intervals at high logging intervals it should be increased to get always all data.

 ![LTX Gdraw tool](./docs_raw2edit/G-Draw.jpg "LTX Gdraw tool")